vitalets/global-cache/README.md

   });
 });
 ```

-The cleanup would run as soon as the first worker finishes, while other workers might still use the resource.

 **Do this instead:** move any "run-once-after-everything" logic to a global teardown.
 That guarantees all workers have finished.
 During the teardown, use Global Cache’s [getStale()](#globalcachegetstalekey) method to access the value and perform the cleanup.